 - Sloppy, flimsy heel cup

 Who should buy the Air Jordan 15 Retro

 The Air Jordan 15 Retro is one of the Air Jordan shoes that are never worn by the Legendary Michael Jordan on an NBA court.
 It was originally released in 1999, the year that his Airness retired for the second time.
 The shoe’s unique silhouette gets inspiration from the X-15 Fighter Jet and MJ’s tongue, which usually sticks out once he drives into the paint.

 Several materials are featured on the upper such as the top-grain leather, the woven fabric, and the external TPU heel cup.
-The tongue is made of padded mesh to provide comfort and breathability.
+The tongue is made of padded mesh that provides comfort and breathability.

-The original shoe's visual appeal was said to be polarizing, and many Air Jordan fans didn't like it that much.
+The original shoe's visual appeal was polarizing, and many Air Jordan fans didn't like it that much.
 However, when brought to today's context, the futuristic and stealthy fighter-plane-inspired look of the Air Jordan 15 Retro is not too far gone as it can be used as an eccentric dress shoe or a key piece in a minimalistic outfit.

 The mixture of materials in the XV Retro is not common in basketball shoes.
-It adds some modern elegance as the lower half of the shoe uses top grain leather while the top portion features a woven material.
+It adds some modern elegance as the lower half of the shoe uses top-grain leather while the top portion features a woven material.
 A red synthetic strip with symbolic numbers runs down the heel area.
-The numbers 2.17 stand for MJ's date of birth while 23.6.15 signify his jersey number, how many championships titles he has won, and the model number of the Air Jordan shoe.
+The number 2.17 stands for MJ's date of birth while 23.6.15 signify his jersey number, how many championships titles he has won and the model number of the Air Jordan shoe.